pmndrs/drei/README.md

 </PerspectiveCamera>
 ```

-You can also drive it manually, it won't be responsive and you have to calculate aspect ration yourself.
+You can also drive it manually, it won't be responsive and you have to calculate aspect ratio yourself.

 ```jsx
 <PerspectiveCamera manual aspect={...} onUpdate={(c) => c.updateProjectionMatrix()}>